Ultraviolet-Ninja/KTANE_Java_Bomb_Manual/README.md

 - s - Wire has a star underneath
 - l - Wire has a lit LED
-- w - Only if the wire is completely bare (But we all know that you cut that wire)
+- w - Only if the wire is completely bare (But we all know that you cut that wire) **Spaces are used to seperate wires**

 ### Wires Sequences Tab
 Goes through the occurrences of red, blue and black wires to determine which to cut.
 No more remembering or covering the manual with your fingers.

 ### Mazes Tab
-**(From my personal experience being the expert)** There are three notations possible for people who use coordinate systems with (1,1) being the *top left* or *bottom left* corner or for those who say rows as A,B,C,D,E or F and columns as numbers.
+**(From my personal experience being the expert)** There are three notations possible for people who use coordinate systems with (1,1) being the *top left* or *bottom left* corner or for those who say rows as A,B,C,D,E or F and columns as numbers 1 through 6.
 Select the correct notation and input the coordinates for a circle on the right to find the correct maze, either circle works and just numbers, nothing else.
 There are places to put the coordinates to the dot and the target.

 ### Password Tab
 Contains 5 input fields to take in the sets of letters in each row.
-Input the set of letters into the corresponding input, and the Output area displays the possible passwords.
+Input the set of letters into the corresponding input, and the Output area displays the possible passwords. **Input fields take in lowercase letters only**

 ### Knobs Tab
 Displays the orientations for each knob from the original manual, nothing fancy.